 An academic essay expands on a topic and provides a conclusion.
-It should contain a central argument in which your answer will be either the question or issue.
+It should contain a core argument in which your answer will be either the question or issue.

-The argument must be based on reliable evidence and supported throughout your essay.
-Making an academic essay goes beyond just describing and summarizing the topic.
-You must critically analyze and understand it to reach a logical conclusion.
+The argument must be based on reliable evidence supported throughout your essay.
+Unlike the usual tell-tale essays, an Academic Essay goes beyond describing and summarizing the topic.
+You must critically analyze and understand it to get a logical conclusion.

 The structure of an academic essay has three main components:

 - Introduction – It is the opening of the essay.
 This part usually includes a general statement, background information on the topic/issue, or the statement that introduces the argument in your essay.

 - Body – This part expands on your argument/statement.
 It presents relevant information and evidence that supports your argument.
 It’s typically divided into several paragraphs with a logical order.

 - Conclusion – This part summarizes the main points you laid out in your essay.

 The content is based on a topic and holds the central idea or argument of an essay.
 It should explain and justify your ideas based on reliable sources.

 Depending on the given question, the essay may contain:

 - a thesis statement (proposition, claim, main idea)